bhassani/EternalBlueC/README.md

 - Doublepulsar Upload Shellcode with SMB Structure

 ## Project accomplishments
-- Upload Shellcode - completed and working
+- Upload Shellcode - completed and working, inject your shellcode into any process you desire
+- Upload DLL       - completed, functionality works but DLL runs only in the context of LSASS
-- Upload DLL       - completed, functionality works but DLL does not run on target.
+- Upload DLL with an embedded exe ( Wannacry method ) - completed, functionality works but DLL runs only in the context of LSASS and drops the executable as "mssecsvc.exe"

 ## Project goals